orbitmines/archive/projects/Software.md

 Now I've kind of set the stage in a very high-level way for what I actually want to talk about.
 Something hopefully more technical than just babble.

-This is the idea of some Universal Language, a
+This is the idea of some Universal Language.
+The thing to take away from this being, that any language, any level of description can serve as a universal language.
+But practically i